-Even though we may have stopped harming ourselves, the process of recovery goes beyond stopping that behavior—we need to learn how to take care of our needs.
+Even though we may have stopped harming ourselves, the process of recovery goes beyond stopping that behavior.
+We need to learn how to take care of our needs.
 In my experience, I only ever knew how to respond to my need for nourishment with food.
-I never once considered that by seeing to all of my needs meant that nourishment involved taking care of my whole self; my mind, body, and spirit.
+I never considered that nourishment needed to involve taking care of my whole self: my mind, body, and spirit.

-Even though I’m now a few years into recovery, and have learned how to take care of all my needs adequately, the added pressure of the holidays can trigger old behaviors.
-Namely; the desire to numb out and escape.
-Family dysfunction, comparing myself to my successful siblings, low self-esteem, sensory overload, relationship difficulties, stress, social anxiety, people pleasing, self-hate, needing time out—are all triggers which can lead to some pretty overwhelming emotions.
-In those situations, most people would want to escape; but if you’re in recovery from disordered eating, then engaging in old patterns can have a destructive effect.
+Even though I’m now a few years into recovery and have learned how to take care of my needs adequately, the added pressure of the holidays can trigger old behaviors.
+Namely the desire to numb out and escape.
+Family dysfunction, comparing myself to my successful siblings, low self-esteem, sensory overload, relationship difficulties, stress, social anxiety, people pleasing, self-hate, needing time out—these are all triggers which can lead to some pretty overwhelming emotions.
+In those situations, most people would want to escape.
+If you’re in recovery from disordered eating, then engaging in old patterns can have an especially destructive effect.
 Before we know it, we’re back into a cycle of behavior feeling shame, guilt, and self-hatred.

 It seems inevitable, but it doesn’t have to be that way.
 What if we used our known triggers to develop a self-care strategy and some solutions to cope with our strong emotions and feelings?
 It is that easy.

-First, I’d like you to think about what you can do pro-actively.
+First, I’d like you to think about what you can do proactively.
 Think about the challenges you might face.
-Then move on to list your favorite stress-relief tools that calm your whole being—they could be yoga, working out, meditating, journaling, talking, therapy, affirmations.
-Now I’d like you to plan these out over the holiday and make them non-negotiable activities.
-Block them out in your calendar and don’t let any other demands impinge on them.
+Then move on to list your favorite stress-relief tools that calm your whole being.
+These tools could be yoga, working out, meditating, journaling, talking, therapy, affirmations.
+Now I’d like you to plan to do these over the holiday.
+Make them non-negotiable activities.
+Block them out in your calendar, and don’t let any other demands impinge on them.
 This is time for you.

 You might find that you will be more centered if you are adequately taking care of your needs and nourishing your whole body.
 From a calm state, we can be less reactive and less likely to give into urges to engage in destructive patterns of behavior.